 The Gathering Table

-Preparing fresh, locally grown ingredients with a French flair for a unique country dining experience.
+Preparing fresh, locally grown ingredients for a unique country dining experience.

 Location: inside the Gathering Barn at the Henry A. Wallace Country Life Center, 2773 290th Street, Orient (for a printable map, click on Directions on the navigation bar)

 Lunch Hours: 11 am - 1 pm Fridays beginning March 14

 Dinner Hours: 5:30 pm - 8 pm Fridays beginning March 14

 "I just wanted to say I think it's wonderful there are finally options in rural areas for farm-to-table dining...
 Thanks to everyone there for making these options available in rural areas and helping put farms back in the hands of families."

 Since 2006, The Gathering Table has offered lunch menus centered around the fresh, organic produce grown in the four acre on-site garden and orchard.
 Seasonal fresh fruits and vegetables, locally raised beef, pork, lamb and poultry and desserts that are rich in flavor and beauty will be the foundation for menu options that change almost weekly.
 Prices range from $7 to $9 for entrees; desserts are $4.